Sudoku Help - Possibility Options

 If you want help in working out what can go where you should enable the 'automatic' possibility option.
 When enabled it will show at the top of the square all the actual possibilities.
 You can control whether these appear or not; whether they should only be displayed if they differ from your own marked possibilities or if they should always be displayed on squares.
 Normally the automatic possibilities work independently to the ones you explicitly mark as possible or impossible.
 However this makes it difficult to spot mismatches - so the second option is useful for finding possibilities you may have missed.

 If you like to work out the square possibilities yourself you will find the last Your possibilities option useful.
 A further option is to control whether your possibilities are always shown or only displayed for the currently highlighted possibility.
 This is very useful for removing clutter when investigating where a particular number can go.

 By selecting the Hide automatic possibilities option any marked possibilities are automatically hidden from the list at the top of squares in the grid.
 When you select a possibility or impossibility (using CTRL+number) then the possibility is excluded from the set of displayed possibilities and displayed on the bottom of the square only.

 Sometimes you can lose track of the possibilities you have set, you can force the program to always show all your possibilities on all squares by selecting the 'always show' option.
-All the squares with possibilities marked will be shown irrespective of the settings in the previous possibility options - these settings will apply only for the automatic possibilities.
+All the squares with possibilities marked will be shown irrespective of the settings in the previous possibility options (this setting only applies to the automatic possibilities).